 Dr Elaine Canning is Head of Cultural Engagement and Development at Swansea University’s Cultural Institute and Executive Officer and a Director of the Swansea University Dylan Thomas Prize.
 Her external roles include membership of British Council Wales' Advisory Committee as well as collaboration with the Jaipur Literature Festival, India.

-Ashish Dwivedi is an Indian poet, currently pursuing an M.Phil. in English Literature at Swansea University.
-He is the 'Literature' and 'Creative Writing' editor of Waterfront, Swansea University, and possesses a rather fascinating interest in Cartoons & Utopian Studies, Tragic and Hybrid Poetry, and Indian Stage Aesthetics.
+Ashish Dwivedi is an Indian poet, currently pursuing an MPhil in English Literature at Swansea University.
+He has been the 'Literature' and 'Creative Writing' editor of Waterfront, Swansea University, and possesses a rather fascinating interest in Cartoons & Utopian Studies, Tragic and Hybrid Poetry, Indian Stage Aesthetics, and Retro Hindi Cinema.